Will I have to pay for my own care?

 But if you don’t wish to sell your home or you’re not a homeowner, there are other ways to self-fund a care home.
 We describe the main options below.

 Using private income, savings and pensions to pay for a care home

 Remember, you may not be permanently self-funding.
 Once your assets drop below a certain level, you may then qualify for state funding.
-See below, ‘What happens if I run out of money? for more information.
+See ‘What happens if I run out of money?’ below for more information.

 Renting out a property

 If you own your own home and you don’t want to sell it, you might consider letting it to earn extra income.
-It’s a good way to boost your income and reduce the need to rely on savings.
+It can be a good way to boost your income and reduce the need to rely on savings.

 Don’t assume that rental income will always be consistent, though.
 You’ll need to have a contingency plan for any periods when the property isn’t let out.
 You should also allow for some ongoing costs to cover repairs, decorating and insurance fees.